lambtron/medium-cli/README.md

          · Saved!
 ```

-This command will ask you for your Integration Token (which can be retrieved at the bottom of this [page](https://medium.com/me/settings)).
-It'll also auth into Medium with it to get your user information.
+This command asks you for your Integration Token (which can be retrieved at the bottom of this [page](https://medium.com/me/settings)).
+It also auths into Medium to get your user information.
 Lastly, it saves the token, your `userId`, and your URL to your ~/.netrc file.

 ### `publish`